MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/web-mobile-app.md

 ### Can learners communicate or ask questions with peers and trainers on the platform?

-Microsoft Community Training has a functionality called Discussion Forum which learners can use to ask questions to other participants, trainers, or administrators.
+Community Training has a functionality called Discussion Forum which learners can use to ask questions to other participants, trainers, or administrators.
 Anyone who is registered for the course (or admins) can respond to these questions.

 Refer this [**article**](../learner-experience/web-app.md#step-7-discuss-and-share-information-with-peers) for more information.